jaminNZx/Tracer-RS485-Modbus-Blynk/README.md

-# Tracer-RS485-Modbus-Blynk - [@tekk](https://github.com/tekk)'s branch
+# Tracer-RS485-Modbus-Blynk V2.0

+> `@tekk:`
+> This is partially rewritten branch of the original project.
+> You are welcome for suggestions, bugreports, and of course any further improvements of this code.

+## Info

-An arduino sketch to connect the EPSolar/EPEver Tracer A/B Series MPPT Solar controller (RS-485 Modbus) to an ESP8266 and monitor it using the Blynk mobile app.
+An Arduino sketch to connect the EPSolar/EPEver Tracer A/B Series MPPT Solar controller (RS-485 Modbus) to an ESP8266 and monitor it using the Blynk mobile app.

-> This is partially rewritten branch of the original project made by [@tekk](https://github.com/tekk)
-> You are welcome for suggestions and further improvements of this code

 Feel free to make pull requests if you wish to help develop it.